Cheshunt: Administrative history

 The urban district council was initially based at St Mary's Hall on College Road.
-It later moved to the Manor House at 22 Turners Hill, a substantial 1860s house.
+It later moved to a converted house called the Manor House on Turners Hill.
 Cheshunt Public Library was built in the Manor House grounds in 1907.
 In 1944, the urban district council was granted its own coat of arms.

+In 1965, the urban district council entered Cheshunt into a twin town partnership with Stains in the Île-de-France region of northern France, just north of Paris.
+The partnership was established to foster cultural understanding and community links between the two towns.
+A new road off Cadmore Lane was named Stains Close by the mayor of Stains as part of the ceremony to mark the twinning.

 Cheshunt Urban District was abolished in 1974 under the Local Government Act 1972.
 The area became part of the new Borough of Broxbourne.
 No successor parish was created for the former urban district, and so it became unparished.
 Shortly before its abolition, the old urban district council bought the former Bishop's College on Churchgate, and that complex was extended to become the headquarters of the new Broxbourne Borough Council.
-The old urban district council offices at the Manor House were demolished in the late 1980s and replaced with a sheltered housing development, Edwards Court.